fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi fredrik: I have a question!
+And the question in question is !
+Where to find best talent for a tech startup in Europe!
+Giving that a Startup should be able to scale fast when needed !
+1. London 2.
+Stockholm 3.
+München 4.
+Berlin 5.
+Paris 6.
+Dose not matter Can you describe the positives and negatives of a city for a programmer from your point of view ?
+Comparing maybe two places such as London(metropolitan) vs Gothenburg

 > I make $110 K per year as a senior software developer.
 Should I leave for the sake of professional development?
 I am bored.
 I received offers from BlackBerry and IBM, but my current employer offered me a better package each time.

 > I think I cannot do software development.
 I suffer from severe depression and imposter syndrome .
 Graduated from NSIT 2k16 .I got fired from my first job after college due to low performance I have a fear same will happen again.
 What to do?